AnneEnglish/Portfolio-3/README.md

 ### Testing User Stories

 As I mentioned in my User Stories section this application was designed for college administration and management.
-Therefore first time, frequent and returning vistor goals are the same.
+Therefore first time, frequent and returning visitor goals are the same.

 - Create a user friendly platform: This is done by the terminal prompting the user for the name of the survey sheet that they want insights for.
-Once they type in the survey sheet name and press enter, all the valuable insighs will be displayed.
+Once they type in the survey sheet name and press enter, all the valuable insights will be displayed.
 - Collect and analyze student feedback from surveys: This is done by implementing a system for collecting, storing and analyzing survey responses.
 - Provide insights for college improvement: The collected feedback is translated into actionable insights.
-This helps the college to indentify areas of improvement, enhance the learning experience and make data-driven decisions.
+This helps the college to identify areas of improvement, enhance the learning experience and make data-driven decisions.

 ### Bugs